w3f/Grants-Program/applications/faterium.md

 Let's look at another example - a famous game developer.
 The developer wants to launch the game on as many platforms as possible, so he needs to integrate cryptocurrency into the game in a soft way.
 Also, he wants to do something unique and increase the involvement of his community.

-He chooses to use the Faterium platform, configures an account and creates a project page on the platform.
-Since his game has a very interesting plot and characters, he decides to create tokens for each key character in the game.
-Thanks to a user-friendly interface, he mints new tokens in a short time.
-Then, with the help of the Faterium SDK, he adds these tokens to the game as special rewards for players and announce the new feature on his social media.
+He chooses to use the Faterium platform, configures user profile and creates a community on the platform.
+Since his game has a very interesting plot and characters, he decides to create an asset for each key character in the game.
+Thanks to a user-friendly interface, he mints new assets in a short time.
+Then, with the help of the Faterium SDK, he adds these assets to the game as special rewards for players and announce the new feature on his social media.

-Then, he releases new story missions in the game, and players who have tokens of their favorite characters, now can directly influence on how the game's story develops by spending tokens and voting on various plot twists and character decisions.
-Players who love the story of the game now have cool tools to interact and influence the game, and last but not least, they can freely sell and buy these tokens on decentralized marketplaces.
+Then, he releases new story missions in the game, and players who have assets of their favorite characters, now can directly influence on how the game's story develops by spending assets and voting on various plot twists and character decisions.
+Players who love the story of the game now have cool tools to interact and influence the game, and last but not least, they can freely sell and buy these assets on decentralized marketplaces.

-It is important to note that game developers who already have own token may not create a new one, but use an existing one with the Faterium platform.
+It is important to note that game developers who already have own tokens or assets may not create a new one, but use an existing one by bridging it to the Faterium platform.

 ### Ecosystem Fit